jckdn/todo-app/README.md

 #### Dev

+- Try to use context API and/or useReducer for examples.
+- Improve REST API endpoints.
+Might be better for them all to just return all the latest items?
 - Would be nice to just use TS and ESM everywhere, instead of JS and CJS in places ([Babel](https://babeljs.io/) would help).
 - Tests for the unhappy paths, i.e, API POST/PUT validation errors and timeouts.